SuMayaBee/Arthoniti-AI/README.md

+<h1 align="center">Arthoniti AI 🚀</h2>
-## Arthoniti AI 🚀 - Empowering young entrepreneurs with AI-driven tools for faster, affordable, and smarter business launches.
+<h2 align="center">Empowering young entrepreneurs with AI-driven tools for faster, affordable, and smarter business launches.</h3>

 The purpose of **Arthoniti AI** is to **empower young entrepreneurs in Bangladesh** by removing the traditional barriers of **high costs, limited access to expertise, and complicated business setup processes**.